 This unique activity is very popular with our guests and should not be missed!

 Do note that our Planetary Hiking Trail, offered free of charge, is a perfect introduction for novices to raw astronomy and thus an ideal prelim to an astro-tour in the evening.
+Star-gazing and astro-tours are weather dependent – the moon phase (also the time of moonrise) has to be considered date-by-date.

 After having enjoyed dinner at the lapa restaurant, guests travel in open viewing vehicles to Rooisand’s very own observatory, situated way up on a hill approximately 2.5 km away.
 The short drive is an experience in itself: due to the almost optimal observation conditions (little light pollution and very low humidity) guests are offered a fabulous naked-eye view of the breathtakingly clear southern sky.